 Remember too that recruiters are often working on numerous search assignments simultaneously.
 Many recruiting firms require a minimum number of successful placements each month for the recruiter to keep his or her job.
 Consequently, be mindful of the recruiter’s time when you make contact.

-Build a relationship with a recruiter.
 As a general rule, you should always take a recruiter’s call, even if you are not looking for a new position.
 A recruiter in your industry can provide valuable industry information and help you shape your own career path.
 Moreover, don’t treat conversations with recruiters as transactions.
 You’d hate being treated that way, and so do recruiters.

 5. Be a Valuable Networking Contact for the Recruiter